Survey on online video and television sets conducted for the first time in two years

 First, "dramas" and "movies" are frequently watched on both paid video streaming services (subscription-based/pay-per-view) and free video streaming services.

-On the other hand, the most-watched video genre on sharing-type services, represented by YouTube, was "Music. " This trend aligns with the 2015 survey results.
+On the other hand, the most-watched video genre on sharing-type services, represented by YouTube , was "Music. " This trend aligns with the 2015 survey results.
 Incidentally, in group interviews conducted the year after the 2015 survey, many respondents mentioned "continuously playing YouTube playlists created on PCs or other devices via their TV."
 Reasons cited included:

-・Because they want to concentrate on other tasks on their PC or smartphone
+・Because the TV offers the best sound quality in the home ・Because they want to concentrate on other tasks on their PC or smartphone

 This serves as an example of how TV usage can flexibly adapt based on the desired experience.